Jim Risch: 31st governor of Idaho (2006–2007)

 On May 26, 2006, Risch became governor of Idaho when Kempthorne resigned to become U.S. secretary of the interior.
 Risch appointed Mark Ricks to serve as his lieutenant governor.
-Risch served out the remaining seven months of Kempthorne's term, which ended in January 2007.

-In August 2006, Risch called a special session of the Idaho Legislature to consider his proposed property tax reform bill, the Property Tax Relief Act of 2006.
+Upon taking office, Risch eliminated Idaho's bureau office in Washington D.C. and replaced it with offices in Idaho Falls and Coeur d'Alene.
+In August 2006, he called a special session of the Idaho Legislature to consider his proposed property tax reform bill, the Property Tax Relief Act of 2006.
+In December, he issued an executive order that mandated state agencies to verify whether new employees are legal citizens.

+Risch was initially expected to enter the 2006 Republican gubernatorial primary to succeed Kempthorne, who was completing his second term at this time of his federal appointment.
+But U.S. Representative Butch Otter had already announced his candidacy to replace Kempthorne and gained a significant head start in campaigning and fundraising.
+In November 2005, Risch announced his intention to seek election again as lieutenant governor.
+He served out the remaining seven months of Kempthorne's term, which ended in January 2007.

 41st lieutenant governor (2007–2009)

-Risch was expected to enter the 2006 Republican gubernatorial primary to succeed Kempthorne, who was completing his second term at this time of his federal appointment.
-But Otter had already announced his candidacy for the position in December 2004 and gained a significant head start in campaigning and fundraising.
-In November 2005, Risch announced his intention to seek election again as lieutenant governor.

 Risch was unopposed for the 2006 Republican nomination for lieutenant governor and defeated former Democratic U.S. representative Larry LaRocco in the general election.
 Risch's term as governor ended in January 2007 and he returned to the role of lieutenant governor.
 He resigned as lieutenant governor to take his seat in the Senate on January 3, 2009.
 Otter named state Senator Brad Little of Emmett as Risch's successor.